deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/intro.md

 It is a way to translate requests that are incoming into a routing server to the relevant devices or servers that it knows about in the LAN.
 This is usually implemented in physical LANs as a way to route requests through one IP address to the necessary backend servers.
 A system called*Network Address Translation*, allows the addresses to be rewritten when packets traverse network borders to allow them to continue on to their correct destination.
 This allows the same IP address to be used on multiple, isolated networks while still allowing these to communicate with each other if configured correctly.

-## IP masqueradingis a technique that hides an entire IP address space, usually consisting of private IP addresses, behind a single IP address in another, usually public address space.
+IP masquerading is a technique that hides an entire IP address space, usually consisting of private IP addresses, behind a single IP address in another, usually public address space.
 The hidden addresses are changed into a single (public) IP address as the source address of the outgoing IP packets so they appear as originating not from the hidden host but from the routing device itself.
 Because of the popularity of this technique to conserve IPv4 address space, the term *NAT*has become virtually synonymous with IP masquerading

 ## NAT Implementations